 I am committed to connecting the practice and study of creative writing to wider research culture through innovative research and outreach methods.

-I am teaching on the following courses in the School of English:
+I am teaching on the following courses in the School of English in 2023/24:

 Poetry: Forms and Conventions

 Learning to Read: Criticism for Creative Writers